 Before founding the firm, Judge Holwell served as a judge on the United States District Court for the Southern District of New York.
 Justice McGuire served as an associate justice in the First Judicial Department of the Appellate Division and, before that, as a justice in the 11th Judicial District for the Supreme Court of the State of New York.

 HSG attorneys, including a vast majority of our associates, have served prestigious clerkships across the country and internationally.
-Three of our attorneys, Gregory Dubinsky, Vincent Levy and Daniel Sullivan, clerked for United States Supreme Court justices; two of our attorneys clerked at the highest courts of other nations; and one of our attorneys clerked for the New York Court of Appeals, New York’s highest court.
-Beyond that, HSG attorneys have served clerkships on seven different federal courts of appeals, including two clerkships each at the Second, Fifth, and Ninth Circuit and three clerkships at the D.C.
-Circuit.
-At the trial level, our attorneys have served as law clerks at district courts throughout the United States, including eight clerkships within the Eastern and Southern Districts of New York alone.
+Three of our partners, Gregory Dubinsky, Vincent Levy, and Daniel Sullivan, clerked for United States Supreme Court justices, and one of our attorneys clerked for the New York Court of Appeals, New York’s highest court.
+Beyond that, HSG attorneys have served clerkships on numerous federal courts of appeals and district courts throughout the United States.

 That extensive experience informs the choices we make as advocates.
 We also bring to bear our experience as lead trial counsel for clients such as Visa and HSBC in a range of high-stakes commercial litigation, antitrust, intellectual property, international arbitration, and appellate matters.
 Recent HSG courtroom victories have included:

 - A $2.4 billion trial verdict against Lehman Brothers related to mortgage-backed securities;

 - The approval of a historic $6.26 billion settlement with one putative class of merchants—the largest known settlement of a private antitrust case in the 120-year history of the Sherman Act;